dariemcarlosdev/VPKFILEPROCESSORAPP/README.md

 1. Azure Cost Management: Used for cost monitoring.
 1. Azure Resource Manager: Used for resource management.
 1. Azure DevTest Labs: Used for testing and development.
+1. Azure Key Vault: Used to store connection strings and secrets securely
+1. Azure Managed Identity

 ## 1. Microservices Architecture: